Is A Financial Adviser The Same As A Mortgage Adviser?

 - Claims handling and management

-Although this isn’t something you need to be concerned with when looking for a mortgage, it is something your adviser may mention to you as a qualification they hold.
+In truth, for most people looking into securing a mortgage this isn’t something that you need to be concerned with; it is simply something your adviser may mention to you as a qualification they hold.

-Once again an adviser DOESN’T need a CII to arrange insurance policies and the qualification is mainly used by individuals who’re interested in policy management behind the scenes such as claims and underwriting.
+To summarise: An adviser does not need a CII to arrange insurance policies.
+Rather, the qualification is mainly used by individuals who’re interested in policy management behind the scenes such as claims and underwriting.

-A financial adviser or mortgage adviser may also have the additional equity release qualification which is known as the Certificate in Equity Release.
+A financial adviser or mortgage adviser may also have the additional equity release qualification, most commonly refereed to as a Certificate in Equity Release.

 This qualification allows anyone holding a CeMAP qualification the ability to also offer equity release products.
 Equity release is tightly regulated and there are special considerations when giving equity release advice that go above and beyond standard mortgage advice.